LAAC-LSCP/ChildProject/docs/templates/FORMATTING.md

 {%- endif %}
 {% endfor %}

+## Annotations index

-Annotations are indexed in one unique dataframe located at `annotations/annotations.csv`, with the following format :
+Annotations are indexed in one unique dataframe located at `/annotations/annotations.csv`, with the following format :

 | Name | Description | Format |
 |------|-------------|--------|